 Assistant Chief Constable - Sharon Taylor

-ACC Sharon Taylor was appointed in the role of ACC Business Change for Devon and Cornwall Police in April 2008 following a ten month secondment to Devon and Cornwall with them as ACC Citizen Focus.
+ACC Sharon Taylor was appointed in the role of ACC Business Change for Devon and Cornwall Police in April 2008 following a ten month secondment to the Force as ACC Citizen Focus.

 She changed portfolios in 2009, assuming the role of ACC Justice and Professional Standards and was later appointed to the role of ACC Local Policing and Partnerships with responsibility for over 2,000 officers and staff.

-Sharon had over 23 years service with the Ministry of Defence Police (MDP).
+Before joining Devon & Cornwall, Sharon had over 23 years’ service with the Ministry of Defence Police (MDP).
 She has a wide range of experience, serving in 16 different roles in the UK.
 She has been operational at every level of her service.
 She has been a Divisional Commander, Head of Divisional Operations, worked with HMIC on BCU inspections in the north of England and also has staff officer and training experience.
 She was then appointed as temporary ACC in 2004, with responsibility for HR, Learning and Development, Professional Standards and International Policing (MDP have up to 100 officers overseas).
-Sharon successfully completed the Strategic Command Course in 2005.

 Sharon joined the MDP after graduating with the University of Lancaster.
 She achieved a Distinction in her Master’s Degree with Middlesex University in Police Management in 2001.

-Sharon is the first person in the history of the MDP to achieve the rank of ACC with another force.
+Sharon successfully completed the Strategic Command Course in 2005 and is the first person in the history of the MDP to achieve the rank of ACC with another force.

 She currently lives in Mid Devon with her husband and two sons.

 Assistant Chief Constable - Paul Davies